Energinet-DataHub/opengeh-edi/README.md

 - Sending out calculation results for calculated flex consumption for the Energy supplier
 - Fixing minor errors in CIM XML schema

-In the next programme increment we are working on
+In the next program increment we are working on

 - Sending out calculation results for calculated flex consumption for the Balance supplier and balance responsible party